BrockStech/TheLeagueFantasyFootball/Constitution.md

 * Inner Division Rivalry Week
   * Week 7

-## Case Race
+## xxxxxx
 * Tacos vs Nachos.
-* First to finish x amount of beers.
-* Winning team gets point advantage corresponding to amount of beers won by during rivalry week (Max of 8 - or `lock' a player).
+* Winning team gets point(s) advantage during rivalry week (Max of 8 - or `lock' a player).
-* X amount will be determined year to year.

 ## Other
-* We will be moving to SLEEPER when available.
 * Draft pick trades – Can’t trade first or second round draft picks.
 * Teams will receive 1 point for a win and 0.5 points for scoring above the league median.
-* Standings tie breaker - record > points for > h2h
+* Standings tie breaker - record > points for > h2h.
 * Matchup tie breaker - Starting player with the most fantasy points (h2h or league median).
+* The lowest scorer each week must shotgun a beer then give a matchups prediction before the Thursday Night game.
+* Punishment if you fail to set your lineup.

 ### Collusion is prohibited!